Squidysquid1/travelblueprint/README.md

 # TravelBlueprint
 > [!WARNING]
-> THIS PRODUCT IS IN EARLY ALPHA AND SHOULD NOT BE USED IN PRODUCTION
+> THIS PRODUCT IS IN BETA AND SHOULD NOT BE USED IN PRODUCTION

 An easy to use travel itinerary generator